intrinio/javascript-sdk/docs/CompanySharesOutstanding.md

 **tradingSymbol** | String | The symbol under which the security is traded in the exchange &nbsp;
 **securityExchangeName** | String | The name of the secuirty exchange &nbsp;
 **sharesOutstanding** | Number | The amount of stock currently held by all shareholders &nbsp;
+**adjSharesOutstanding** | Number | Adjusted Shares Outstanding - The shares outstanding adjusted for stock splits that have occurred since the filing was reported, making it comparable to current share counts &nbsp;

 [//]: # (END_DEFINITION)